StevenMayher/431-notes/docs/03-nhanes.md

 We see that we have 10000 rows and 76 columns in the `NHANES` data frame.

-For the moment, let's gather a random sample of 1,000 responses from the 10000 rows listed in the `NHANES` data frame, and then identify several variables of interest about those subjects^[For more on the NHANES data available in the NHANES package, type ?NHANES in the Console in R Studio.].
+For the moment, let's gather a random sample of 1,000 responses from the 10000 rows listed in the `NHANES` data frame, and then look at three variables (labeled Gender, Age and Height) that describe those subjects^[For more on the NHANES data available in the NHANES package, type ?NHANES in the Console in R Studio.].
 Some of the motivation for this example came from a Figure in @BaumerKaplanHorton.

 ```r